 Security & Privacy Features:

 - Face ID data is encrypted with a key that is only available to the Secure Enclave.
-This data is continuously updated to record changes in your appearance.
-This data is used to train a neural network in order to enhance the effectiveness of your authentication experience.
+This data is regularly updated to record changes in your appearance.
+This data is used to train a neural network in order to enhance the effectiveness of your authentication.

-Since your FaceID data never leaves your phone and is natively stored inside your phones hardware, it means that hackers cannot "spoof" your face by hacking into some cloud biometric data server and pretend to be you to unlock your keys.
+Since your FaceID data never leaves your phone, and is natively stored inside your phone's hardware, it means that hackers cannot "spoof" your face by hacking into a cloud biometric data server and pretending to be you to unlock your keys.

 After years of evolution and in response to market needs, Google introduced a tamper-resistant hardware enclave called Titan M which enables tamper-resistant key storage for Android apps, using StrongBox.

-StrongBox is an implementation of Android Keymaster API, which resides in a hardware security module of an Android device.
-With this security enhancement standard, Google paved the way for Android devices with secure elements to reach a unified security level across the industry, and to implement features that were previously impossible, like secure applets and functions made available across the Android ecosystem - not just to a single manufacturer.
+StrongBox is an implementation of the Android Keymaster API, which resides in a hardware security module used in Android devices.
+With this security enhancement standard, Google paved the way for Android devices with secure elements to reach a unified security level across the industry, and to implement features that were previously impossible, like secure applets, across the Android ecosystem - not just by a single manufacturer.

-However, Biometrics (Touch/FaceID) on Android phones still varies by manufacturer, and it is challenging to judge the security of those varying implementations across the industry in a consistent way.
+Biometrics (Touch/FaceID) on Android phones also still varies by manufacturer, and it is challenging to judge the security of those varying implementations across the industry in a consistent way.